oblac/jodd-site/get-involved.md

 Stack Overflow is a Q&A site for programmers.
 Stack Overflow has a community of people asking and answering [questions about Jodd](http://stackoverflow.com/questions/tagged/jodd).
-Users can vote on each others' contributions and earn reputation points.
+Users can vote on each other's contributions and earn reputation points.

 ## Hack Jodd

 *Jodd*'s code and documentation is hosted on [Github](https://github.com/oblac/jodd).

-It's easy to set up *Jodd* project from the source and start coding very quickly!
+It's easy to [set up project](/code.html) from the source and start coding very quickly!
 Before you contribute, please let's discus the idea first, so we can work together smoothly.